Amari Cooper: 2023 season

-On December 24, 2023, Cooper had a career-high 265 receiving yards against the Houston Texans, which also broke the Browns single-game receiving record previously held by Josh Gordon.
+On December 24, 2023, Cooper had 11 receptions for a career-high 265 yards in a 36–22 victory over the Houston Texans, which also broke the Browns single-game receiving record previously held by Josh Gordon.
 Furthermore, Cooper became just the second player in NFL history to record a 200+ yard game for three different teams, along with Terrell Owens.
-He was named AFC Offensive Player of the Week for his historic game against the Texans.
-Cooper was named as a Pro Bowler for the fifth time.
+Cooper was named AFC Offensive Player of the Week for his historic game against the Texans.
+Cooper was also named as a Pro Bowler for the fifth time.

 Cooper finished the 2023 season with 72 receptions for a career-high 1,250 yards and five touchdowns in 15 games and starts.
 He had five games with over 100 receiving yards on the season.
 Cooper became the first wide receiver to record consecutive 1,000-yard seasons for the Browns.
 He was ranked 70th by his fellow players on the NFL Top 100 Players of 2024.

 2024 season

 In six games with the Browns, Cooper struggled to connect with quarterback Deshaun Watson as the Browns started the season with a 1–5 record.
-Cooper caught 24-of-53 targets for 250 yards and two touchdowns, both of which came in a Week 3 loss to the New York Giants.
+Cooper caught 24 of 53 targets for 250 yards and two touchdowns, both of which came in a Week 3 loss to the New York Giants.

 Buffalo Bills

 On October 15, 2024, the Browns traded Cooper and a 2025 sixth-round pick to the Buffalo Bills in exchange for a 2025 third-round pick and a 2026 seventh-round pick.

-Cooper was able to suit up for the Week 7 matchup against the Tennessee Titans, catching four passes for 66 yards and a touchdown in his Bills debut as the Bills won 34–10.
+Cooper was able to suit up for the Week 7 matchup against the Titans, catching four passes for 66 yards and a touchdown in his Bills debut as the Bills won 34–10.
 He missed Weeks 9 and 10 with a wrist injury.
 During a Week 13 victory over the San Francisco 49ers, Cooper received a pass from quarterback Josh Allen and lateraled the ball back to Allen for a touchdown, giving Allen both a passing touchdown and receiving touchdown on the same play.

 Cooper finished the 2024 season with 44 receptions for 547 yards and four touchdowns.

 Las Vegas Raiders

 On August 25, 2025, Cooper signed a one-year, $3.5 million contract with the Las Vegas Raiders, reuniting him with the team that drafted him.

-However, on September 4, Cooper announced his retirement from the NFL after 10 seasons.
+On September 4, 2025, Cooper announced his retirement from the NFL after 10 seasons.